ericdub/mcu/README.md

 #MCU Wordpress Theme#

 Conversion of a proprietary CMS to WP.
-Based on the Undercores.
+Based on the Underscores.